luehrsenheinrich/afb_instant_articles/tags/0.8.9/readme.txt

 If you are good with languages, head over to [WordPress Translations and translate this plugin](https://translate.wordpress.org/projects/wp-plugins/allfacebook-instant-articles) to your language!

-This plugin is brought to you by the awesome folks at [Luehrsen // Heinrich](http://www.luehrsen-heinrich.de).

 ### Happy Users

 Our plugin is in heavy use at: